-For instance, the fastest 24x DVD disc can have a maximum transfer rate of about 32 MB/s, a 16x Blu-Ray disc caps at 72 MB/s.
+For instance, the fastest 24x DVD can have a maximum transfer rate of about 32 MB/s, and a 16x Blu-Ray disc caps at 72 MB/s.

 This is far lower than the 750 MB/s speed cap of the SATA interface.

-CD and DVDs used to be the preferred medium of information transfer back in the days.
+CDs and DVDs used to be the preferred medium of information transfer back in the day.

-The sustained transfer speed of a typical USB 3.0 flash drive or an external hard drive is about 85 MB/s – far greater than a DVD and also greater than a Blu-Ray drive.
+The sustained transfer speed of a typical USB 3.0 flash drive or an external hard drive is about 85 MB/s – far more significant than a DVD and a Blu-Ray drive.

 SATA Drives Require Both a DATA Cable AND a SATA Power Cable

-Desktop PC builders must beware of the fact that SATA Drives require both a SATA Data Cable as well as a SATA Power Cable in order to operate.
+Desktop PC builders must beware that SATA Drives require both a SATA Data Cable and a SATA Power Cable to operate.

-SATA Data Cable are provided with the motherboard, whereas, the SATA Power Cable come with the Power Supply Unit.
+SATA Data Cable is provided with the Motherboard, whereas the SATA Power Cable comes with the Power Supply Unit.

-They both have their separate notches/plugs for where they need to go on the drive.
+They have separate notches/plugs for where they must go on the drive.

-So to reiterate the answer to the question “what are SATA ports used for?”, essentially, they are used to connect SATA based storage drives which include hard disk drives, SATA SSDs and optical drives.
+So to reiterate the answer to the question “what are SATA ports used for?” essentially, they connect SATA-based storage drives, including hard disk drives, SATA SSDs, and optical drives.

 Note that each SATA port connects to only a single drive.
-You can also expand the number of SATA ports you have on your motherboard by adding extra expansion card on the PCIe slots.
-You can read about this here: How to add more SATA ports to Motherboard?
+You can also expand the number of SATA ports on your Motherboard by adding additional expansion cards on the PCIe slots.
+You can read this here: How to add more SATA ports to Motherboard?